zxc916684603/ecs/intl.en-US/Security/Security groups/Security group overview.md

 ## Security group types {#section_m4b_bdb_3gb .section}

 Security groups can be divided into basic security group and advanced security group.
 The following table provides information about these two security group types.
-For more information, see [Overview of advanced security group](intl.en-US/Security/Security groups/Advanced security group overview.md#).
+For more information, see [Overview of advanced security group](reseller.en-US/Security/Security groups/Advanced security group overview.md#).

-**Note:** The advanced security group type is in the beta testing phase in China North 5 \(Hohhot\) and US West 1 \(Silicon Valley\).
-You can [open a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to apply for a free trial.
+**Note:** The advanced security group type is in the beta testing phase in China \(Hohhot\) and US \(Silicon Valley\).
+You can open a ticket to apply for a free trial.

 |Security group type|Security group rule type|Security group rule priority|Inbound rule|Outbound rule|Scenario|
 |:------------------|:-----------------------|:---------------------------|:-----------|:------------|:-------|